themesberg/flowbite/content/components/modal.md

 ---
 layout: home
 title: Tailwind CSS Modal - Flowbite
-description: Use FlowBite's custom modals built with Tailwind CSS to add dialogs for your site
+description: Use the responsive modal component from Flowbite to show interactive dialogs to your website users
 group: components
 toc: true
 requires_js: true